Trade Forex Trading

 Pivot Points as a Stock Indices tool

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
-If the stock indices market is direction-less ( range bound ) stock indices prices will often fluctuate greatly around this level until a stock indices price breakout develops.
-Indices Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
-This indices technical indicator is a leading Indices indicator that provides signals of potentially new highs or lows within a given chart time frame.
+If the market is direction-less ( range bound ) stock index prices will often fluctuate greatly around this level until a price breakout develops.
+Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
+This technical indicator is a leading indicator that provides signals of potentially new highs or lows within a given chart time-frame.

-The support and resistance levels calculated from the central point and the previous market width may be used as exit points of the open Indices trades, but are rarely used as entry signals.
-For example, if the stock index price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+The support and resistance levels calculated from the central point and the previous market width may be used as exit points of the open trades, but are rarely used as entry signals.
+For examples, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

-In pivot point analysis three levels are commonly recognized above and below the central point.
-These are calculated from the range of stock index price movement in the previous trading period and then added to the central point for resistances and subtracted from it for support levels.
+In pivot point analysis three levels are oftenly recognized above and below the central point.
+These are calculated from the range of stock index price movement in the previous trading period & then added to the central point for resistances & subtracted from it for support levels.

 Pivot Points

-Stock Indices Trend Direction: Combined with other Stock Indices Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the stock index market.
-Trades are only taken in the direction of the Stock Indices trend.
-Buy trades occur only when the stock index price is above the central point and sell stock index trades occur only when the stock index price is below the central pivot.
+Trend Direction: Combined with other Stock Indices Trading analysis techniquesmethods such as overbought/oversold oscillators, volatility measurements, etc., the central point might be useful in determining the general trending direction of the market.
+Trades are only taken in the direction of the trend.
+Buy trades occur only when price is above the central point and sell stock trades occur only when the price is below the central pivot points.

-Indices Price Breakouts: In stock index price breakouts, a bullish buy stock indices signal occurs when the stock index price breaks up through the central point or one of the resistance levels (typically Resistance 1).
-A short sell stock indices signal occurs when stock index price breaks down through the central point or one of the support levels (typically Support 1).
+Price Breakouts: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance Level 1).
+A short sell signal occurs when price breaks down through the central point points or one of the support levels (typically Support Level 1).

-Stock Indices Trend Reversals: In stock indices trend reversals, a buy stock indices signal occurs when the stock index price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.
+Trend Reversals: In trend reversals, a buy signal occurs when market price moves towards a support level, gets very close to this point, touches this point, or only moves slightly through this point, and then reverses and starts moving in the other direction.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-Once you download it open it with MQL4 Language Editor, Then Compile it by pressing the Compile Button and it will be added to your MT4.
+Once you download the indicator. open it with the MQL4 Language Meta-Editor, Then Compile the technical indicator by pressing Compile Button and it'll be added to your MT4.

-Then Press Compile again, and it will then appear as exactly shown on www.tradeforextrading.com website.
+Then Press Compile button again, and the indicator will then appear as exactly illustrated on www.tradeforextrading.com website.